 Looking for tips and advice on traveling to San Diego during Pride.
 The SD Pride site has a very useful Travel page with links to several partners offering deals during the weekend, including Alaska Airlines, Uber, Car2Go, Harrah's Resort SoCal, and the Manchester Grand Hyatt San Diego.

 San Diego Gay Resources

+Bear in mind that many San Diego gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
 The organizers of Pride recently launched a very fun and informative 25 Things to do during San Diego Pride weekend - everything from watching the Kesha perform to the amazing eating to be had at the many food trucks that will be at the event this year.

 Also have a look at local gay papers, such as San Diego LGBT Weekly and San Diego Gay & Lesbian News, for more on the local scene and what's going on during Pride.
-Also be sure to check out the superb GLBT travel site produced by the San Diego Convention & Visitors Bureau, an excellent resource for planning your trip.
+Also be sure to check out the superb LGBT travel site produced by the San Diego Convention & Visitors Bureau, an excellent resource for planning your trip.